MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-configure-compression-storage.md

 The following example illustrates a vector search configuration that meets the requirements and recommendations of MRL.

 `truncationDimension` is a compression property.
 It specifies how much to shrink the vector graph in memory in conjunction with a compression method like scalar or binary compression.
-We recommend 1,024 for t`runcationDimension`.
+We recommend 1,024 or higher for `truncationDimension` with binary quantization.
 A dimensionality of less than 1,000 degrades the quality of search results when using MRL and binary compression.

 ```json